inferno986return/SurvivalManual-ebook/e-book/ConversionNotes.md

 * In Poisonous Plants, add the scientific names in italics.
 * In Poisonous Plants, would be better to add a table with a description of what these plants are and where they are found in the world.
 * In Poisonous Plants, added the foxglove to poisonous via ingestion section.
 I should also add the hogweed plant.
+* Comparing this Poisonous Plants chapter to the FM original shows descriptions and images, as well as more plants.
+More information should be taken from there.
 * In Translator Notes, tidied up some grammar and replaced hyphens with en dashes.